-With generous support from the Andrew W. Mellon Foundation and John P. and Tashia Morgridge, our program supports up to four rotating professorships in the humanities as Mellon-Morgridge Professors (MMPs).
+With generous support from the Andrew W. Mellon Foundation and John P. and Tashia Morgridge, our program endows four rotating professorships in the humanities as Mellon-Morgridge Professors (MMPs).
 By supporting current faculty, Constellations aims to redirect a portion of each professor’s time and energy toward building better and more innovative humanities classes.

 Current Professors: